ska-telescope/mid-cbf-mcs/docs/src/guide/developer/design_notes.rst

 Another implication of parallelism in MCS is that multiple commands can be queued without regard for their results, or even for how long they take to run (at least until their results are needed), which solves the hacky update-command-timeouts workaround.
 Instead, once queued, LRCs rely on change events to communicate their progress.
-The relevant devices' ``lrcFinished`` attributes are subscribed to during component manager initialization, and a callback mechanism detects these events and keeps track of who is waiting on what results, which opens the door for even further complexity:  when a 'parent' LRC calls a 'child' command on one of its components that is also an LRC - a nested LRC call.
+The relevant devices' ``longRunningCommandResult`` attributes are subscribed to during component manager initialization, and a callback mechanism detects these events and keeps track of who is waiting on what results, which opens the door for even further complexity:  when a 'parent' LRC calls a 'child' command on one of its components that is also an LRC - a nested LRC call.